DNACENSolutions/Network-as-Code/README.md

 ```sh
 ❯ python3 scripts/run_playbooks.py
 ```
+### Update the corresponding data file to your inputs or replace with your clusters content
 #### ISE Integration
 Post Running ISE AAA Integration you can validate in the Catalyst Center UI

 ### SDA FABRIC UI SNAPSHOTS
 Post running the SDA usecases, you can validate through UI that the configurations are reflecting in the UI.

 Follow the prompts.
 ---